luckyphill/EdgeBased/README.md

 How to use the edge-based approach MATLAB software tool
 ********************************************************

-This is to accompany the paper "A rigid body approach to modelling interactions in multicellular tissues" by Brown et al.
+This is to accompany the paper "A rigid body framework for multi-cellular modelling" by Brown et al.

 If you have downloaded this from GitHub, then you should find a directory called "EdgeBased/".
 This will be the main working directory.
 All of the components needed to run the simulations presented in Brown et al. can be found in the subdirectory "src/", and the files that were used to produce the analysis shown in the paper can be found in "analysis/".
 After successfully running simulations, the additional subdirectory "SimulationOutput/" will be found, and if the Visualiser has been used to output images, these will be found in "Images/".
 If an analysis has been run, then any images will also be found in "Images/", and if so chosen the formatted data can be found int "AnalysisOutput/".